Fea-Sin/cr-inputChange/README.md

 ## License

-cr-comp is released under the MIT license.
+cr-inputChange is released under the MIT license.